How To Raise An Obedient French Bulldog

 - Sit before meals

-- Wait at doors before walks
+- Wait before going outside

-- Reward calm behavior, not just tricks
+- Reward calm behavior

 Tools That Actually Help